Barney (dog): Bob Woodward quotes Bush about Barney

 Barney was evoked in a famous Bush quote cited by Bob Woodward about the Iraq War in State of Denial: Bush at War, Part III (ISBN 0743272234) and repeated during a 60 Minutes interview:

 "Late last year he had key Republicans up to the White House to talk about the war.
 And said, 'I will not withdraw even if Laura and Barney are the only ones supporting me.'
 Barney is his dog," Woodward says.
 "My work on this leads to lots of people who spend hours, days with the president."

 Criticism by Karl Rove and Vladimir Putin

 White House official Karl Rove remarked shortly after his resignation that Barney was "a lump."
 Barney has also been criticized by Russian president Vladimir Putin who feels a world leader should own large robust dogs, not smaller breeds such as the Scottish Terrier.
-At a later date, when Putin introduced Bush to Koni, his black labrador, Putin is reported to have remarked that Koni is "(b)igger, tougher, stronger, faster, meaner, than Barney."
+At a later date, when Putin introduced Bush to Koni, his black Labrador Retriever, Putin is reported to have remarked that Koni is "(b)igger, tougher, stronger, faster, meaner, than Barney."